playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

   - Integration of Slick into Play's application lifecycle.
   - Support for [[Play database evolutions|Evolutions]].

-Play Slick currently supports Slick 3.1 with Play 2.5, for Scala 2.11.
+Play Slick currently supports Slick 3.2 with Play 2.6, for Scala 2.12 and Scala 2.11.

-> **Note**: This guide assumes you already know both Play 2.5 and Slick 3.1.
+> **Note**: This guide assumes you already know both Play 2.6 and Slick 3.2.

 ### Getting Help